Most often white, but any color including lemon, tan, cream, red, fawn, black, or black and tan

 Are These Dogs Good for Families? 👪

-Peke-a-Tese love attention and are incredibly affectionate with those that they consider family.
+Peke-a-Tese are cute and are great companions with those that they consider family.
 They are not unilaterally good with children, but if socialized properly or raised with kids, they are gentle and playful friends.

 And don’t forget that children need socializing with dogs as well.
 Mutual respect between Peke-a-Tese and kids is a must.
 Smaller dogs like the Peke-a-Tese are easier to bully, and these imperious little pups will not take kindly to rough or rude handling.